 What if I Live in a Non-Compact State But Plan on Moving?

-Let’s say you live in a non-compact state such as Indiana, but you plan on moving south across the Ohio River to Kentucky, which is a nurse compact state.
+Let’s say you live in a non-compact state such as Nevada, but you plan on moving southeast to Arizona, which is a nurse compact state.
 Are you eligible for a multi-state license?

-In this case, you’ll want to start the application process as soon as possible so you can become licensed in your new state of Kentucky.
-However, you will not be issued a multi-state license within the Nursing Licensure Compact until you establish residency in the Bluegrass State.
-Basically, because you are currently not licensed in a compact state, you need to move to Kentucky, establish a Kentucky nursing license, then apply for the multi-state license.
+In this case, you’ll want to start the application process as soon as possible so you can become licensed in your new state of Arizona.
+However, you will not be issued a multi-state license within the Nursing Licensure Compact until you establish residency in the Copper State.
+Basically, because you are currently not licensed in a compact state, you need to move to Arizona, establish an Arizona nursing license, then apply for the multi-state license.

 The Enhanced Nursing Licensure Compact